 The type of affordable housing provision required would depend on the affordable housing needs at the time of any reserved matters application.
-The requirement would be informed by the latest SHMA, the Affordable Housing SPD and Choice-Based Lettings Data available at the time of determining the planning application.
+The requirement would be informed by the latest SHMA, Affordable Housing SPD, First Homes Technical Note and Choice-Based Lettings Data available at the time of determining the planning application.
 We would encourage the applicant to engage with the Strategic Housing Team during the development of any reserved matters application to agree the affordable housing provision.
 The provision should align with the market housing provision to create a tenure blind development.

-paragraph 6.1 of the:
+Please note that paragraph 6.1 of the revised Design of Housing Development SPD (adopted July 2023) states:

+Given the aging population and identified levels of disability amongst the population, housing development should be built to the following accessible standards:

+• 26% of all new dwellings should be built to M4(2) accessible and adaptable standard

+• 6% of new dwellings should be built to wheelchair accessible M4(3)(2)(b)